smvv/spec/document/conventions/validation.rst

         C \vdash \K{if}~\X{expr}_1~\X{expr}_2~\X{expr}_3 : t
       }

-   There is one rule for each syntactic construct.
+   There is one rule for each syntactic construct, defining the typing of that construct.
    The rule for numbers is an axiom.
    The rule for identifiers refers to the context :math:`C` to look up its type :math:`t` (in this type system, the context is simply a mapping from identifiers to types).